postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/microsoft-power-automate.md

 [![microsoft_team_activity](https://assets.postman.com/postman-docs/WS-integrations-msFlow-teamactivityfeed.png)](https://assets.postman.com/postman-docs/WS-integrations-msFlow-teamactivityfeed.png)

-## Back up your Postman Collections in Microsoft Flow
+## Back up your Postman Collections in Microsoft Power Automate

 It’s important to back up your Postman Collections for safekeeping.
-Microsoft Flow helps you do this with services like Box (a cloud-based storage solution), but you can also use it to backup to your custom DB2 instance.
+Microsoft Power Automate helps you do this with services like Box (a cloud-based storage solution), but you can also use it to backup to your custom DB2 instance.

-To back up your Postman Collections in Microsoft Flow:
+To back up your Postman Collections in :

 1. Click the **Add Integration** button.
 1. In the **Backup your Postman Collections** page: